We create, perform, teach, and promote dance as an essential and inspiring element of our community.

 Essential Functions and Responsibilities:

-- Attend weekly shop and production meetings as necessary
+- Attend production meetings and other meetings as required.

 Work Requirements and Qualifications:

 - Education: Bachelor’s degree in technical theater or related field; may substitute work experience for education.

 - At least five years of experience in entertainment lighting with a theatre or performing arts organization

 - Experience in managing IATSE labor.

 - Strong written and verbal communication and collaboration skills